eliotwrobson/CyNetDiff/CONTRIBUTING.md

 observe the following guidelines when submitting pull requests for new fixes or
 features:

-1. All new code must be formatted with [ruff](https://github.com/astral-sh/ruff).
+1. All new Python code must be formatted with [ruff](https://github.com/astral-sh/ruff).
 The .vscode directory in this repository is configured to autoformat with ruff on save if you are using VSCode.
+All Cython code must pass a check from [cython-lint](https://github.com/MarcoGorelli/cython-lint).

 2. Whether you are introducing a bug fix or a new feature, you *must* add tests to verify that your code additions function correctly and break nothing else.